arisalissandrakis/correlated-timelines/README.md

 In the above example, the Pearson correlation coefficient and the p-values between the correlated timeline and the timelines to be positively and negatively correlated are $\rho$=0.62, p=.00 and $\rho$=-0.56, p=.00 respectively.

+Note that due to randomness, executing the provieded code will not reproduce exactly these results.